 Created by: University of Michigan | Cost: 7-day free trial then $49/month | Duration: Approx 8 months (5hrs/week)

-The University of Michigan offers students the opportunity to take their User Experience Research and Design Specialization course that will help them create a great product by understanding a user’s needs, rapidly generating prototypes as well as the evaluation of design concepts.
+The University of Michigan offers students the opportunity to take their User Experience Research and Design Specialization course that will help them create a great product by understanding a user’s needs, rapidly generating prototypes as well as the evaluating of design concepts.
 With six individual courses within the specialization, topics cover everything from Understanding User Needs to UX Design: From Concept to Prototype.

 Completed in 8 months, students gain hands-on experience of taking a product through the entire journey starting from initial concept to user research, ideation, and refinement.
 Through the use of formal analysis, prototyping, user testing, and then applying those perspectives and methods to create a great experience for every user.
+This course helps students to take a project to an interactive level from the initial concept by incorporating the UX Research and Design principles.

 UI / UX Design Specialization